Opponent process: Complementary colors

-When staring at a bright color for a while (e.g. red), then looking away at a white field, an afterimage is perceived, such that the original color will evoke its complementary color (green, in the case of red input).
+When staring at a bright color for a while (e.g. red), then looking away at a white field, an afterimage is perceived, such that the original color will evoke its complementary color (cyan, in the case of red input).
 When complementary colors are combined or mixed, they "cancel each other out" and become neutral (white or gray).
 That is, complementary colors are never perceived as a mixture; there is no "greenish red" or "yellowish blue", despite claims to the contrary.
-The strongest color contrast a color can have is its complementary color.
-Complementary colors may also be called "opposite colors" and are understandably the basis of the colors used in the opponent process theory.
+The strongest color contrast that a color can have is its complementary color.
+Complementary colors may also be called "opposite colors" and they were originally considered the primary evidence in support of Hering's Opponent Colors Theory.
+There are two fatal problems with this evidence.
+First, the complement of red is not green, as called for by Hering's theory; it is bluish-green.
+And second, there exists a complementary color for every color, so there is nothing special about the set of complementary pairs picked out by Hering's theory.

 Unique hues

 The colors that define the extremes for each opponent channel are called unique hues, as opposed to composite (mixed) hues.
 Ewald Hering first defined the unique hues as red, green, blue, and yellow, and based them on the concept that these colors could not be simultaneously perceived.
 For example, a color cannot appear both red and green.
-These definitions have been experimentally refined and are represented today by average hue angles of 353° (carmine-red), 128° (cobalt green), 228° (cobalt blue), 58° (yellow).
+These definitions have been experimentally refined and are represented today by average hue angles of 353° (carmine red), 128° (cobalt green), 228° (cobalt blue), 58° (yellow).

+The unique hues are a defining feature of many psychological color spaces, but there is substantial evidence showing that the unique hues are not hard wired in the nervous system, contrary to stipulations of Hering's Opponent Colors Theory.
 Unique hues can differ between individuals and are often used in psychophysical research to measure variations in color perception due to color-vision deficiencies or color adaptation.
 While there is considerable inter-subject variability when defining unique hues experimentally, an individual's unique hues are very consistent, to within a few nanometers.

 Physiological basis

 Relation to LMS color space

-Though the trichromatic and opponent processes theories were initially thought to be at odds, it was later shown that the mechanisms responsible for the opponent process receive signals from the three types of cones predicted by the trichromatic theory and process them at a more complex level.
+The trichromatic is in conflict with Hering's Opponent Colors Theory, although it is compatible with a physiological opponent process that compares the outputs of the different classes of cone types.
+The poles of these cone opponent mechanisms do not correspond to the unique hues of Hering's Opponent Colors Theory and unlike the unique hues, have no privilege in color perception.

 Most humans have three different cone cells in their retinas that facilitate trichromatic color vision.
 Colors are determined by the proportional excitation of these three cone types, i.e. their quantum catch.
 The levels of excitation of each cone type are the parameters that define LMS color space.
 To calculate the opponent process tristimulus values from the LMS color space, the cone excitations must be compared: